fluent/fluentd-docs-gitbook/plugins/input/syslog.md

 |:-------|:----------------|:--------|
 | string | nil (no assign) | 0.14.10 |

+This parameter is deprecated due to misleading name.
+This sets severity, not priority value.

-This is deprecated and will be removed at fluentd v2.
+This parameter will be removed at fluentd v2.
 Use `severity_key` instead.

 ### facility\_key